sts10/lemire_nearly_divisionless_random/readme.markdown

 ## Further work to do

 First, I probably need to double-check everything.
 Adding more tests of all the functions in `src/lib.rs` would be nice.
 For example, I'd like to figure out how to write a test to confirm that `roll_using_lemire_fast` is fair (currently all the tests only check the readable version).
 Maybe a Chi-squared test?

+Next, I need to better understand how the `l` variable works.
+I feel like I'm close but not quite there right now!
+Maybe I could rename it to something more "readable".

 And obviously my function(s) can only generate random numbers over a max range of 256.
 Lemire's original example code takes a 64-bit integer for its `s`, which makes the function much more practical and versatile.
 I can't tell if this move would be trivial or devastatingly difficult!